SteeltoeOSS/Initializr/THIRD-PARTY-CONTRIBUTIONS.md

      * PackageReleaseNotes
      * RepositoryUrl
      * RepositoryBranch
-  * For each library on Steeltoe Initializr, documentation must be publicly available at the project’s url or on the project’s repository.
+  * For each library on start.steeltoe.io, documentation must be publicly available at the project’s url or on the project’s repository.
   * Documentation should indicate which versions of .NET Core and Steeltoe are supported
 ### Other Dependencies:
   * The 3rd party library should not bring in any supporting dependencies that aren’t compatible with the Apache 2.0 license